Motion to Take Note

 My noble friend and many other noble Lords referred to a decline in entry in many subjects.
 Some of the confusion here is caused by a substantial decline in the secondary school population—approaching 10% over the last six to seven years.
 I will therefore veer more helpfully here to facts relating to percentages.
 It is also relevant and undoubtedly the case that some pupils in the recent past, as I have alluded to, have been encouraged to take some of these subjects because, bluntly, they were seen to be easier.
 As I said, we have reformed the subjects to make them more rigorous and more internationally competitive.

 I turn first to design and technology.
 A number of noble Lords referred to the decline in this.
 Indeed, the noble Earl, Lord Clancarty, talked about a torrent.
 He is quite right; there was a torrent.
-There was a decline since 2010 from 40% to 28% in 2016, but from 1998—we do not have figures for 1997—to 2010 there was a fall from 65% to 40%.
+There was a decline from 40% in 2010 to 28% in 2016, but from 1998—we do not have figures for 1997—to 2010 there was a fall from 65% to 40%.
 A number of noble Lords have spoken about the huge importance of music.
 Since 2010, in percentage terms, those taking music has stayed static at 7%.
 For art and design, the figures since 2010 have gone up slightly from 26% to 27%, but in the years prior to that from 1997 to 2010 they fell from a third of pupils to just over a quarter.
 Drama has declined a little from 13% to 11% since 2010.
 Business studies has gone up somewhat.
 Lastly, on computer studies and IT, it may be relevant—the noble Lord, Lord Knight, referred to the importance of not letting our school system become obsolete—that more pupils are interested in taking these subjects.
 The number of pupils taking computer studies and IT since 2010 has gone up from 7% to 23%—it has more than trebled.

 The Government are in no doubt that studying EBacc subjects up to the age of 16 is right for most pupils.
 We are committed to unlocking their potential.
 That is why we would like to see 90% of year 10 pupils studying GCSEs in EBacc by 2025.
 I thank my noble friend Lord Lucas for his support in this matter.